AdamBoley/Project-Beergate/README.md

 ## User Reviews page

-The user_reviews page is rendered using the UserReviewsView.
+The user_reviews page is rendered using the UserReviews.
 The design is intentionally very similar to that of the search_results page, including the lack of images on smaller screen sizes, as I view both pages as a means of listing some collection of reviews, though obviously the difference lies in *how* that collection is assembled - this is dicussed in more detail in the Function section.
 The only noticable difference is that the user_reviews page's search results do not display the author of the reviews.
 As the author of the review is the user themselves, I considered this to be redundant.

 The idea behind the implementation of this page is to allow a user to quickly see all of the reviews that they have written, so that they can update or delete them in one place, and also quickly see the number of upvotes and downvotes that other users have made against their reviews.
 The page also allows users to quickly visit each of their reviews to see the comments other users have posted.